 - Move the car for parking purposes

 - Send a care package

 - Drop off or pick up letters or packages at the post office

 - Video chat, call, email or text to let them know you are thinking about them

 - Shop or run errands

 - Pick up prescriptions or over the counter supplies

 Volunteer with BCHD

-	Please complete the volunteer interest form here and a member of our team will contact you.
+Please complete the volunteer interest form here.
 Thank you!